Christina Burkenroad

-Christina Marie Burkenroad Sandoval (born 12 July 1993) is a professional footballer who plays as a forward for Liga MX Femenil club CF Monterrey.
+Christina Marie Burkenroad Sandoval (born 12 July 1993) is a former professional footballer who last played as a forward for Liga MX Femenil club CF Monterrey.
 In January 2016, she was drafted by the Orlando Pride in the National Women's Soccer League.
 Born and raised in the United States to an American father and a Mexican mother, she plays for the Mexico women's national team.

 Early life and college career

 Burkenroad was born in La Jolla, San Diego, to William Burkenroad and Elizabeth Sandoval Noriega.
 She was four years old when her mother died from ALS.
 Her father suffered from depression, her brothers moved away, and Burkenroad and her father moved frequently during her childhood.
 She lived homeless for a few weeks during her junior year at Mission Bay High School before moving in with the family of a teammate.

 Until Mission Bay High School, she had only played soccer with boys clubs and Nomads Soccer Club.
 She excelled in many sports, set a school record for girls' soccer with 93 career goals, and won a scholarship to California State University, Fullerton, Titans.